NEW ZEALAND

 to hug me!

-In 1939 Glenn Miller made the 1869 Appalachian song Little Brown Jug world famous with a popular swing arrangement - "Ha, ha, ha, you and me, little brown jug, don't I love thee."
+In 1939 Glenn Miller had made the 1869 Appalachian song Little Brown Jug world famous with a popular swing arrangement - "Ha, ha, ha, you and me, little brown jug, don't I love thee."

 And the tune of this drinking song is now usually used when singing Hokihoki Tonu Mai.